8BallTV/8balltv.github.io/Readme.md

 the clip (52 - 45 = 7).
 The variable "playbackMinutesInto15MinuteInterval"
 represents this.

-Adding the two variables together, gives us the correct  minute at which to start the playback: 15 + 7 = 22.
+Adding the two variables together gives us the correct  minute at which to start the playback: 15 + 7 = 22.
 Now, we just need to add the seconds to give us the precise time.
 Our example time is 8:52:36, so that's 36 seconds past the minute.